amandarl/islandora7x-vagrant/README.md

 # README #

 one way to use vagrant to create an Islandora 7.x-1.8 virtual machine using VirtualBox setting the Linux distribution at initial startup.
-The latest available Ansible version is automatically installed.
+CentOS 7 and Ubuntu 14.04 (Trusty) are inital distributions implemented.
+The latest available Ansible version for the distro is automatically installed.

 # How do I get set up? #